pointybeard/api_framework/README.md

 }
 ```

+*Note that you should not set `jsonForceArray="true"` if there is more than one entry otherwise the JSON result will contain unnecessary nesting.
+Use logic in the XSLT to omit or toggle this attribute when there is more than a single entry.*

 ### Creating new Transformers

-This extention provides the delegate `APIFrameworkJSONRendererAppendTransformations` on all frontend pages with the `JSON` type.
+This extension provides the delegate `APIFrameworkJSONRendererAppendTransformations` on all frontend pages with the `JSON` type.
 The context includes an instance of `Lib\Transformer`.
 Use the `append()` method to add your own transformations.
 E.g.

 ```php
 <?php